JSubelj/g910-gkey-macro-support/README.md

  - ~~[g810-led controller](https://github.com/MatMoul/g810-led)~~
  - uinput kernel module (more on this [here](http://tjjr.fi/sw/python-uinput/#Usage))
  - pip requirements are stored in requirements.txt

 ## Installation \[[AUR](https://aur.archlinux.org/packages/g910-gkeys-git/)\]
  - ~~install [g810-led-git](https://github.com/MatMoul/g810-led) for your distro (for Arch based distros: [aur](https://aur.archlinux.org/packages/g810-led-git/))~~
  - ~~disable Gkeys to Fkeys mapping: `g910-led -gkm 1` (probably will include that on program start)~~
  - load uinput kernel module: `modprobe uinput` (on Manjaro is loaded by default afaik)
  - clone repo: `git clone https://github.com/JSubelj/g910-gkey-macro-support.git`
  - move to cloned repo: `cd g910-gkey-macro-support`
  - run the installer shell: `chmod +x installer.sh; sudo ./installer.sh`
- - This will install the module and set a command `g910-gkeys`, add a service file to `/usr/lib/systemd/system/g910-gkeys.service` and reload systemd daemon
+ - This will install the module, set a command `g910-gkeys`, add a service file to `/usr/lib/systemd/system/g910-gkeys.service` or `/lib/systemd/system/g910-gkeys.service`, install a default configuration file in `/etc/g910-gkeys/config.json` if none exists, end finally enable and start this service.
- - start the daemon: `systemctl start g910-gkeys`
- - you can also add it to start on startup: `systemctl enable g910-gkeys`

 ## Uninstalling
+ - run the uninstall script: `chmod +x uninstall.sh; sudo ./uninstall.sh`.
+This will do the following, that you can do manually instead:
+ - Disable and stop the service: `sudo systemctl disable --now g910-gkeys`
+ - Remove installed files (list is in files.txt): `sudo xargs --arg-file=files.txt rm -rf`
- - Uninstalling can be done with files.txt that was created on install (if you deleted it you can always run the installer again to create it)
+  Note: if you deletedfiles.txt you can always run the installer again to create it.
- - run command: `cat files.txt | sudo xargs rm -rf`
- - list pip packages that include g910: `pip list | grep g910`
+ - list pip packages that include g910-gkeys: `pip (or pip3) list | grep g910-gkeys`
- - remove the ones that concern this driver: `pip uninstall ${pkgs to uninstall}`
+ - remove the ones that concern this driver: `pip (or pip3) uninstall ${pkgs to uninstall}`
- - it is also recommended to disable the service: `systemctl disable g910-gkeys`
- - and remove it from system folder: `rm /usr/lib/systemd/system/g910-gkeys.service`
- - you can also delete the configuration: `rm /etc/g910-gkeys -rf`
+ - remove configuration directory if `-a` option was provided: `rm -rf /etc/g910-gkeys`
+ - You may use the "-d" switch to have uninstall.sh to perform a dry-run (no action will be done, only displayed).

 ## Configuration
 Configuration should be located in `/etc/g910-gkeys/config.json` and should be syntactically correct.
 Example configuration can be found in docs folder: [ex_config](docs/ex_config/ex_config.json).
 Currently the mapper supports three types of hotkeys (also described in [hotkey_types.txt](docs/hotkey_types.txt)):
  * `"typeout"` - Type out (ex. clicking on GKey types out a string)